eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-httpie.md

 Congratulations, you have successfully setup the data provider.
 It is now available and ready to exchange data in the dataspace.

 You can now process further with the original DPP-Tutorial at Step 3 - Generate the QR-Code.
-Click <a href= "/dpp-tutorial/README.md#step-3---generate-the-qr-code" target="_blank">here</a> to aaccess the next steps.
+Click [here](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/dpp-tutorial/README.md#step-3---generate-the-qr-code) to aaccess the next steps.

 ## NOTICE